TTK4130/ttk4130.github.io/docs/animation.rst

     matplotlib.use('TkAgg')  # or 'Qt5Agg', 'notebook' for Jupyter
     import matplotlib.pyplot as plt

-Common backends include TkAgg for desktop applications, Qt5Agg for interactive plots and 'notebook' for Jupyter environments.
+Common backends include TkAgg for desktop applications, Qt5Agg for interactive plots and 'notebook' for Jupyter environments, such as Jupyter notebooks.

 Pythreejs
 ======================

 .. warning::

-    This is a sparesly maintained python package.
-Compatability not guaranteed.
-Use at your own risk.
+    This is a sparsely maintained Python package.
+It's simple to use, but since compatability is not guaranteed, use it at your own risk.

 Example: Pendulum-cart
 -------------------------

-The example system we'll be animating is a three-link pendulum with a mass attached at the end.
+The example system we'll be animating is a pendulum with a mass attached at the end.
 We'll ignore collision and friction forces for now.

 .. figure:: figures/pendulum_w_cart.png
    :scale: 60%